 Through training in better agricultural and environmental practices, distributing high-yield plants and supply chain traceability, we can improve the profitability of our suppliers and help secure a long-term supply of high-quality cocoa for our business, while addressing the issues surrounding children and women in the supply chain leads to better social conditions.

 Underlying these pillars is a multi-stakeholder approach based on transparency and collaboration with partners.

 The pillars of the Nestlé Cocoa Plan

 Enable farmers to run profitable farms

-- Higher yielding

-- Farmer training

-- Reward farmers for good quality cocoa
+- cocoa plants - Reward farmers for

 Improving social conditions